-The Minister for the Environment intends to seek an independent review of the implementation and effectiveness of this national policy statement in achieving all its objectives and policies and in achieving the purpose of the Act, no later than 1 July 2020.
+The Minister for the Environment intends to seek an independent review of the implementation and effectiveness of this national policy statement in achieving all its objectives and policies and in achieving the purpose of the Act, no later than 1 July 20162020.
 The Minister shall then consider the need to review, change or revoke this national policy statement.
+Collection of monitoring data to inform this review will begin at least two years prior to the review.